 NOTE 4

 If a non-web document type and its available user agents do not support reflow, it may not be possible for a document of that type to meet this success criterion.
+That does not mean it passes.
+That would mean it would fail.

 (non-web software) NOTE 5